Can I photocopy my own material, or material on open access in the library area?

 Can material in the searchroom be photocopied?

-Usually, yes.
-In the case of archival and reference material, you cannot use the library photocopier but we can undertake photocopying on your behalf.
-This is for preservation and security reasons in order to protect the material.
+For archival and reference material, you cannot use the library photocopier but we can undertake photocopying on your behalf where this will not put the item at risk.

 Charges for this service are 30p per A4 (black and white), 60p per A3 (black and white), 60p per A4 (colour), and £1.20 per A3 (colour).